OpenRefine/OpenRefine/CONTRIBUTING.md

 All developers including new distributions and plugin developers are invited to leverage the following OpenRefine project management areas to avoid splitting the community in different communication channels.
 - the [official documentation](https://docs.openrefine.org/technical-reference/technical-reference-index) for shared documentation between both user docs and [technical reference](https://docs.openrefine.org/technical-reference/technical-reference-index)
 - the [developer forum](https://forum.openrefine.org/c/dev/8) for technical questions, new feature development and anything code related.
-We invite you to share you idea first via the developer mailing list.
+We invite you to share you idea there first.
 Someone may be able to point out to existing development saving you hours of research and development.
 - [OpenRefine github issue tracker](https://github.com/OpenRefine/OpenRefine/issues) for requesting new features and bug reports.
 - [Gitter Chat](https://gitter.im/OpenRefine/OpenRefine)